Brock Faber: International play

-Faber represented the United States at the 2021 World Junior Ice Hockey Championships, where he recorded five assists in seven games and won a gold medal.
-He again represented the United States at the 2022 World Junior Ice Hockey Championships, where he appeared in one game before the tournament was canceled due to the COVID-19 pandemic.
+Faber represented the United States junior team at the 2021 World Junior Championships, where he recorded five assists in seven games and won a gold medal.
+He again represented the United States at the 2022 World Junior Championships, where he appeared in one game before the tournament was canceled due to the COVID-19 pandemic.

-On January 13, 2022, Faber was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.
+On January 13, 2022, Faber was named to the United States senior team's roster for the 2022 Winter Olympics.